lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 Once you've found an area to build you'll want to get a [sleeping bag](http://rust.wikia.com/wiki/Sleeping_Bag) down.
 Find some tall grass or bushes and plonk it down.
 This allows you to respawn at your bag rather than on a random beach.

 Next up craft a [small stash](http://rust.wikia.com/wiki/Small_Stash) and pop it down somewhere distinct that you will be able to remember.
-You will need to be able to find it to dump resources or if you respawn.
+You'll need to be able to find it to dump resources or if you respawn.
 The reason this is important is that you're going to bury your stash underground where no one can see it (including yourself).

 Because of the difficulties of locating a stash some people prefer a [wooden storage box](http://rust.wikia.com/wiki/Wood_Storage_Box).
 While this is easier for you to find, it's also much easier for other players to find.
 Not that it's possible to find a box-sized rock to hide your box.
 This works a treat if you can pull it off.